youmin817/DataScience_Analysis/dashboard_app/README.md

-Creaing studen's reporting app in Dash Plotly.
+Studen's reporting app in Dash Plotly.

+I have been working on it.